Cold Soba Noodle Salad

 Instructions

-1. Make the Sesame Sauce: Start boiling a large pot of water for the noodles then, in a medium bowl, whisk together the tamari, sesame oil, maple syrup, miso, vinegar and garlic until smooth and combined.
+• Start boiling a large pot of water for the noodles then, in a medium bowl, whisk together the tamari, sesame oil, maple syrup, miso, vinegar and garlic until smooth and combined.
 Set aside.

-2. Cook the Soba Noodles: Cook the soba noodles according to the package instructions or once the water is fully boiling, cook noodles for about 3-4 mins, until just tender.
+• Cook the soba noodles according to the package instructions or once the water is fully boiling, cook noodles for about 3-4 mins, until just tender.
 When the noodles are done, using a strainer, rinse well under cool running water, tossing them to remove excess starch.

-3. Cook Green Onions: In a large non-stick skillet, heat 2 tsp oil over medium-high heat.
+• In a large non-stick skillet, heat 2 tsp oil over medium-high heat.
 When the pan is hot, add most of the green onions, reserving some for topping.
 Cook for 1 min, stirring often, until tender.

-4. For Cold Soba Noodle Salad: Add the sauce and noodles to the pan with the green onions or add the green onions, sauce and noodles to a large mixing bowl and toss to coat the noodles in the sauce.
+• For a cold salad, Add the sauce and noodles to the pan with the green onions or add the green onions, sauce and noodles to a large mixing bowl and toss to coat the noodles in the sauce.
+For hot noodles, Add the sauce and noodles to the pan with the green onions, toss and cook for 1-2 minutes to heat through.

-6. Serve: Divide noodles between bowls.
+• Divide noodles between bowls.
 Top with toasted sesame seeds, remaining green onions, and nori, if using.
 Can be served warm, at room temperature or chilled.

 Notes